pmichaillat/economic-slack/syllabus.md

 + Before Tuesday 25 November: main readings in [Optimal monetary policy over the business cycle](https://pascalmichaillat.org/w/#optimal-monetary-policy-over-the-business-cycle)
 + Before Tuesday 2 December: main readings in [Optimal government spending over the business cycle](https://pascalmichaillat.org/w/#optimal-government-spending-over-the-business-cycle)

 The main readings cover important material on which the lectures are based.
 You should read them from beginning to end, reproduce the key steps of the derivations, and remember the key results.
-Additional readings are also be provided in each section.
-These readings provide additional theoretical results, empirical evidence, some background, and may provide inspiration for your research.
+Additional readings are also be provided: they give additional theoretical results, empirical evidence, background, and may be useful for your research project.

 ---